Source: Melissa and Doug

 Melissa & Doug Learn-to-Play Xylophone

-This xylophone is great for Baby when he is just interested in banging away with the wooden mallets, but it will also give him the chance to start playing simple children’s songs once he can follow and play along with the included song cards with color-coded musical notations.
+This xylophone is great for Baby when they is just interested in banging away with the wooden mallets, but it will also give them the chance to start playing simple children’s songs once they can follow and play along with the included song cards with color-coded musical notations.

 Source: Melissa & Doug